Looking to get tested? See the Uber Box – 8 Panel At Home STD Test Pack

 Genital herpes is another common STD that can cause frequent urination.
 The CDC estimates that at least 50 million people across the nation are infected with genital herpes.
 Sadly, this is yet another asymptomatic infection.
 Many of the people who are infected with this infection may not even realize they are carrying the STD.
 In certain cases of genital herpes that do show symptoms, though they are admittedly uncommon, this STD can cause painful urination due to urethritis, or inflammation of the urethra due to a bacterial infection.
 This can also cause more frequent trips to the bathroom.

-To learn more about herpes, read this blog post.
+To learn more about herpes, read this myLAB Box article.

 Here’s an STD that not many people are aware of: mycoplasma genitalium.
 This infection was first identified in the early 1980s and, surprise, surprise: it’s another STD that is considered to be asymptomatic.
 It can cause painful urination and discharge in both men and women.
 For men in particular, it can cause urethritis.

 Testing for this STD has only recently become available for use in clinical settings. myLAB Box is one of the only services to offer at-home testing options for Mycoplasma genitalium.
-To learn more about mycoplasma genitalium read this post.
+Read this myLAB Box article to learn more about mycoplasma genitalium.

 Trichomoniasis, or trich, is yet another STD that can cause frequent urination.
 Once again, in most cases an infected person will notice few to no symptoms.
 For men, the infection can cause dysuria, a mucus-like discharge, scrotal pain and increased urinary frequency.
 Women with trich may experience an odorous vaginal discharge and painful urination.
 However, here’s a small silver lining: women don’t often suffer from more frequent urination.